bash-bits/.github/.github/GOVERNANCE.md

 # 💪 [Getting Involved](#-toc)

-**ALL types of contribution are meaningful!**  Anyone can become a contributor to a RedEyed project (yes, even you!)
+**ALL types of contribution are meaningful!**  Anyone can become a contributor to a Bash-Bits project (yes, even you!)
 Your contribution could be in the way of providing bugfixes, providing regular Discord activity, or even by posting about the project in your personal blog.
 No contribution is too small!

 We aim to recognize ALL contributors to our projects, and use the [All-Contributors][all-contrib] bot to help capture and record contributions.
-See the [RedEyed Contributor's Guide][contribute] for more information.
+See the [Bash-Bits Contributor's Guide][contribute] for more information.

 [`^ Top`](#-toc)